 - External Links: Any links to external sites must be appropriate, accessible, and open in a new window or tab (target="_blank").
 Decisions to link to commercial sites, search engines that may include advertising, etc., will be made by department heads in consultation with deans or vice presidents as appropriate.
 When periodically requested by the Web developer, department heads must provide a list of all external links currently appearing on their pages.

 - Winthrop Affiliate Links: Faculty, staff, student, and student organization Web sites will not be linked from official university pages unless approved.
 Department heads will determine whether such links will be provided.

 Roles and Responsibilities

-The Winthrop University Web developer, a member of the University Relations staff, serves as the coordinator of electronic publications.
-The University Relations office is responsible for the consistent graphic and editorial presentation of Winthrop University, its programs, and services on the official Web site.
+The Winthrop University Web developer, a member of the University Communications and Marketing staff, serves as the coordinator of electronic publications.
+The University Communications and Marketing office is responsible for the consistent graphic and editorial presentation of Winthrop University, its programs, and services on the official Web site.
 The Web developer provides education and tools to help all departments on campus acquire an online presence that reflects well on the department and the university.

 Department heads are responsible for the content of their official Web sites.
 This includes:

 - complying with this policy and other university policies;